-The law on divorce has changed and no fault divorce will replace the old system.
-This change is likely to come into effect in or after Autumn 2021.
+The law on divorce has changed and no fault divorce replaced the old system on 6 April 2022.

 Visit our family law section for more information about how we can help with divorce and a range of other family law issues.
-You can also call us on 0345 604 4911 to speak confidentially with one of our advisors.
+You can also call us to speak confidentially with one of our advisors.

 All references to “marriage” also apply to civil partnership, “divorce” also applies to dissolving a civil partnership and “spouse” also applies to civil partners.

-How is no-fault divorce different from the current divorce law?
+How is no-fault divorce different from the previous divorce laws?

-To get a divorce in England and Wales under the current law, your marriage must have irretrievably broken down.
+To get a divorce in England and Wales under the previous law, your marriage must have irretrievably broken down.
 To show this you have to confirm one of the following:

-- The other person has behaved unreasonably and you can’t live with them any more
+- The other person had behaved in such a way that you couldn’t reasonably be expected to live with them any more

-- You‘ve been separated for 2 years and the other person agrees to the divorce
+- You've been separated for two years and the other person agrees to the divorce

-- The other person has deserted you for at least 2 years.
+- The other person has deserted you for at least two years.

-So unless you’ve been separated for at least 2 years, you would need to say that your spouse’s behaviour is the reason for the marriage ending.
+So unless you'd been separated for at least two years, you had to say that your spouse’s behaviour is the reason for the marriage ending.

-This will no longer be necessary with no fault divorce.
-The application will simply say that the marriage has irretrievably broken down.
-You’ll be able to apply by yourself or make a joint application with your spouse.
+This is no longer necessary with no fault divorce.
+The application contains a statement in which you confirm that the marriage has irretrievably broken down.
+You can now apply by yourself or make a joint application with your spouse.

 At Irwin Mitchell, we’re very supportive of this change.
 It takes away a significant confrontational element of the process.

-Under the current law, some people had to make allegations against their spouse even if they both agreed about ending the marriage.
+Under the previous law, some people had to make allegations against their spouse or have been separated for at least two years even if they both agreed about ending the marriage.
 It changed the tone of the case and added conflict to an already emotional experience.
 This doesn’t help in trying to agree arrangements for children or financial matters and can make communication harder.

 The reasons for divorce are usually irrelevant to what will happen financially or to any children.
 If there are good reasons for a particular outcome about children or finances, then the court will look at those separately.